Super Friends: Writing

-Plot lines for the later series involved many of the familiar DC Comics super-villains that the first incarnation of the Super Friends did not.
+Plotlines for the later series involved many of the familiar DC Comics super-villains, like the Joker and the Riddler, that the first incarnation of the Super Friends did not.
 Instead, like the comic books, they focused on the far-fetched schemes of mad scientists and aliens, who were invariably revealed as being well-intentioned, and simply pursuing their goals through unlawful or disreputable means.
 Typically, at the end of each story, a peaceful and reasonable discussion would be performed by the heroes to convince the antagonists to adopt more reasonable methods.

 The All-New Super Friends Hour departed somewhat from the previous series' formula by featuring villains using more elaborate methods to further their goals; as a rule they could not be reasoned with, requiring the heroes to use direct force to stop them.
-Beginning with Challenge of the Superfriends, several of the heroes' arch-villains from the comic books (such as Lex Luthor and The Riddler) began to feature prominently in comic-style stories.
+Beginning with Challenge of the Superfriends, several of the heroes' arch-villains from the comic books (such as Lex Luthor and the Riddler) began to feature prominently in comic-style stories.
 Throughout the series, plots often wrapped themselves up neatly in the final minutes of an episode in the fashion of the typical comic books and deus ex machina.

 Production history

-In 1973, the American Broadcasting Company (ABC) acquired rights to the DC Comics characters and partnered with animation company Hanna-Barbera to adapt the Justice League of America comic book for television.
-The network made several changes in the transition, including the change of name to Super Friends, to "cut off any accusations of extreme patriotism".
+In 1973, animation company Hanna-Barbera acquired rights to the DC Comics characters and partnered with the American Broadcasting Company (ABC) to adapt the Justice League of America comic book for television.
+The network made several changes in the transition including the change of name to Super Friends to "cut off any accusations of extreme patriotism".
 Nevertheless, team members sometimes referred to themselves as the Justice League on the show.
 The violence common in superhero comics was toned down for a younger audience and to adhere to broadcast standards governing violence in 1970s children's television.

 As a DC Comics-based show, the Super Friends franchise was owned by DC's parent company Warner Bros., who later put the series into syndication.
 Cartoon Network, which had the rights to air most of the rest of the Hanna-Barbera library from its inception in 1992, was not able to air Super Friends until after the merger of Warner Bros.' parent company, Time Warner and Cartoon Network's parent company, Turner Broadcasting System was completed in 1996.
 This merger also led to Warner Bros. taking control of Hanna-Barbera and all of its other assets as well.
 The series was owned by Hanna-Barbera Cartoons, DC Comics Entertainment, Warner Bros.
 Family Entertainment, and Warner Bros.
 Animation.